 Health and Grooming

 12 - 15 years

-The Tibby's medium-length coat should be brushed every few days, with special care given to the furnishings around their ears and legs, which tend to mat.
+The Tibby's medium-length coat should be brushed every few days, with special care given to the furnishings around their ears and legs, which tend to become matted.
 A monthly bath keeps their coat healthy and fresh smelling.
-Wash your Tibetan Spaniel's ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
+Wash your Tibetan Spaniel's ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
 Brush your Tibby's teeth several days a week, and trim their nails every month or so to prevent painful cracking.

 Common Health Issues

 This sturdy breed is generally healthy, but the following health conditions can occur in Tibetan Spaniels:

 You can minimize serious health concerns in a Tibetan Spaniel by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Intelligent but stubborn, Tibbies can be challenging to train.
 Consistency and plenty of positive reinforcement will yield the best results.